Photo Credit: Ruth Crafer & Jaconelli Gerardo

 Natasha discovered a hidden talent when she took part in Strictly Come Dancing, becoming the first ever winner.
 She went on to present the second series as well as hosting Strictly African Dancing and the Big Screen opera events for the Royal Opera House.

-Natasha has also hosted many one-off documentaries including The People's Medal, On The Run and Missing: Without Trace (ITV).
+She has hosted many one-off documentaries including The People’s Medal, On The Run and Missing: Without a Trace (ITV).

 Natasha is a member of the Prime Minister’s Holocaust Commission as well as being a patron of both Merlin and The Willow Foundation.
 She is also an Ambassador for Save The Children, making her the natural choice to present Born to Shine, produced in partnership with Save The Children and nominated for the Rose D’Or.
 She is also the new President of Barnardo’s Charity as of 2019 and she was awarded an OBE in 2017 for her services to the Holocaust commemoration.

 Natasha grew up in Kenya.
 Her family later moved to Sussex where she went to school before studying English at Oxford University.